FedericoTiberti/FedericoTiberti.github.io/README.md

 ## Education 📚
 **MSc in Control Systems Engineering (_2021 - 2023_)**
 - In my master's program, I focused on control systems, studying advanced topics such as Kalman filters, nonlinear systems, Model Predictive Control and system identification algorithms.
+- In 2022, I participated in two outstanding events
+1. Summer school in the Netherlands on Artificial Intelligence and Machine Learning.
+During the week we went canoeing!
+2. Workshop with the **_Shibaura Institute of Technology_**, where we worked in a group of four - two Italians and two Japanese - on a project focused on Skill Transfer.
 - It is a pleasure to post here a picture of my final graduation day:
   &nbsp;&nbsp;&nbsp;&nbsp; <br>
   <img src="images/graduation.jpg" width="150">